maveniverse/tyr/README.md

 Conclusion:
 * Large scale (huge) BOMs are just bad: they clog Maven and Resolver for "what if it is used downstream".
   Is like shooting with a cannon onto mouse.
-Lumps "everything" onto consumer projects thay may want only tiny portion of it.
+Lumps "everything" onto consumer projects they may want only tiny portion of it.
+Reading effective POMs of projects importing huge BOMs is impossible.
 * The **`import`** scope hack is bad, and too many times confuses users, even experienced ones.
 Moreover, the `import` scope **does not and never did** work in "Maven way" (it is first comes wins).